 Posted On November 24, 2020

 Bainbridge Island is just a 35 minute ferry ride from downtown Seattle across Puget Sound and yet feels a world away from the hustle of the city.
 There are plenty of wonderful hikes on Bainbridge Island to include in a day trip from Seattle or weekend getaway.
-In addition to wonderful hikes, Bainbridge also has lots of fun places to stop for food and drink after your hike.
+In addition to wonderful hikes, Bainbridge also has lots of fun places to stop for food and drink after your hike and other interesting things to do while you’re there.
 If you’re looking for another transit friendly island close to Seattle, check out my recommendations for Vashon Island hikes too!

 All these hikes on Bainbridge Island are part of Bainbridge Island Parks (except the waterfront trail).
 I highly recommend downloading the map of the park you plan to visit (especially for Grand Forest and Gazzam Lake which have many trails and junctions).
 The maps have waypoints which makes it easy to keep track of where you are and where you want to go.